World Foraminifera Database

 - Hayward, Bruce: Buliminida, Carterinida, Globigerinida, Lagenida, Miliolida, Robertinida, Rotaliida, Spirilinida, Xenophyophoroidea

 Editors are responsible for entries, decision on validity of names.
-Corrections and omissions should be addressed to the relevant editor or the general editor.
+Corrections and omissions may be addressed to the relevant editor or the general editor.

 History of the Foraminiferal list